AustinPerry22/fs-journal/notes/10-vue.md

 .populate should be on end of line in a find request and after the request in create/edit

 services can call functions in other services

+.sort in backend ('-property') sorts the stuff in reverse order

+use user.isAuthenticated instead of account.id for v-if's because it is sent before the account

+aspect-ratio on images great for height